Two seniors’ performances earned Elon University seventh place overall in the nation’s largest sales role-play competition.

-The fourth class of participants in a program organized by a professor in the Martha and Spencer Love School of Business learned more about topics such as sales culture, community styles and value proposition.
+The fourth class of participants in a program organized by a professor in the Martha and Spencer Love School of Business learned about topics such as sales culture, communication styles and value proposition.

 The Martha and Spencer Love School of Business professors recently published research on how marketing faculty can implement role-play simulations using technology to improve students’ communication abilities.